rrakhmanto/stop-start/README.md

 }
 ```

 Generally these will need to be configured in pairs: one to stop the instances and one to start the instances.
-Add these chunks of JSON accordingly separated by commas.
+Add these blocks of JSON accordingly into the `"events": [ ... ]` array separated by commas.
 Note the following parameters that will need to be configured:

 * `name`: choose whatever you want here
 * `type`: leave this as-is